SYLLABUS: Digital Photo Sketchbook Spring 2018

 Canon T3i quickstart quide

-1. TUTORIAL: Develop Module Basics, Julieanne Kost
+1. TUTORIAL: Continue with Develop Module Basics, Julieanne Kost

 3. BRING to next class: External Storage Device and DSLR CAMERAS for a quick outdoor photo shoot next week.
 Tripods very handy in low light as well.
 Practice changing the ISO, minimum shutter speed possible, wide open apertures